Elegant Git is an assistant who carefully automates routine work with Git.

-While developing something, it may be required to format code prior to committing modifications or to open several URLs to report release notes after a new release.
-All these and similar actions, which you're performing in addition to Git actions, are the workflows.
+While developing something, it may be required to format code prior to committing changes or to open several URLs to report release notes after a new release.
+All these and similar actions, which you have to perform in addition to git actions, are your workflows.
 And Elegant Git allows automating them (it's like Git Hooks, but for Elegant Git commands).

 There are personal and common actions.
 The personal actions are stored in

 directory while the common actions are located in

 That's why there is an ability to split what should be configured for any contributor and what's for